January 2019 - May 2019

-I design and develop applications and software solutions.
-I collaborate with my team to provide smart and strategic recommendations to clients, and work on multiple projects using many different technologies in a deadline-driven environment.
-This also entails being able to communicate complex concepts to technical and non-technical audiences, and align with clients on their objectives and execute with a team to make it happen.
+I developed applications and software solutions, collaborating with my team to provide smart and strategic recommendations to clients and work on multiple projects using many different technologies in a deadline-driven environment.
+This also entailed being able to communicate complex concepts to technical and non-technical audiences, and align with clients on their objectives and execute with a team to make it happen.

 October 2018 - December 2018